lilosa88/Titanic/README.md

   The survival rate change depending where was the embarked place.

-  5. How does the family size aboard the Titanic influenciate the survival rate
+  5. How does the family size aboard the Titanic influence the survival rate

   <p align="center">
    <img src="https://github.com/lilosa88/Titanic/blob/main/images/Captura%20de%20Pantalla%202021-04-26%20a%20la(s)%208.53.36.png" width="360" height="280">